 While I sat below the Jewish holy three, the men who had the power to authorize or deny my application to join the Jewish people, my thoughts reverted to what had occurred earlier in my already very long day.

 I woke up to snow.
 I snuggled with my son.
-I had an argument.
+I had an argument with a certain someone.
 My punishment was no car.

 So I indignantly walked to the bus stop and waited.
 And waited.
 And waited.
 I transferred three times.
 Three buses.
 And then trudged three long blocks in the slushy snow.
 Ignoring the irony of the threes was impossible.